Tribler/gumby/README.md

 When the experiment terminates, it will plot various system metrics like CPU usage, I/O read and written.
 These metrics can be found in the `output` directory, together with various log files.

-_when running the experiment for the first time with `ggplot2` installed, it will compile the `ggplot2` R package and its dependencies.
+_When running the experiment for the first time with `ggplot2` installed, it will compile the `ggplot2` R package and its dependencies.
 This can take a while to complete._

 ## Anatomy of an experiment

-We now briefly explain how the `local_processguard` experiment that was executed in the previous section, is composed.
+We now briefly explain how the experiment that was executed in the previous section, is composed.

 #### Configuration file

 Each experiment should be defined by a configuration file that contains information about the environment and parameters of the experiment.
-The content of the `local_processguard` experiment is shown below:
+The content of the `local_processguard` experiment configuration file is shown below:

 ```
 experiment_name = LocalProcessGuard